nodefluent/kafka-streams/README.md

 - [ ] ..
 - Want more?
 Feel free to open an issue :cop:

+## Can I use this library yet?
+No, but very soon (aiming for end of April 2017).

 ## Are we ready for production yet?
-- No, please have some more patience :smile:
+No, please have some more patience :smile:

 ## More
-- Forks or Stars give motivation :bowtie:
+Forks or Stars give motivation :bowtie: